Chonrachart/gh-actions-course/README.md

 # gh-actions-course
-Repository containing all example ,as well as notes for the GitHub Actions course. edit
+Repository containing all example ,as well as notes for the GitHub Actions course. edit agian